 KIMPTON PARK WAY - The exit onto the A217 will

-been working on for over two years.
-UPDATE - The two lanes out of Kimpton Park Way were completed December
+have been working on this project for more then two years.
+UPDATE - The two lanes out of Kimpton Park Way were

-be opened at the far end to allow traffic to exit via Kimpton Park Way, which we have been working on for over two
+This will be opened at the far end to allow traffic to exit via Kimpton Park Way, which we have been working on

-from residents in Gander Green Lane we were able to lobby tfl to improve direction signs to Kimpton Industrial Park via
+following complaints from residents in Gander Green Lane we were able to lobby tfl to improve direction signs to Kimpton

 We could, with permission, produce a list of companies on Kimpton with name, address, brief description,